-The School of Psychology at NUI Galway focuses on two themes in psychological research: 'Brain & Behaviour' and 'Health & Wellbeing'.
+The School of Psychology at University of Galway focuses on two themes in psychological research: Brain & Behaviour and Health & Wellbeing.
 During your degree, you will cover material in your modules that directly relates to these themes.
-Here is how a sample of modules and how they might be primarily categorized with respect to these themes.
+You can read more about our research here